mwvgroup/Pitt-Google-Broker/docs/source/broker/initial-setup/initial-setup.rst

 	You do not need to complete this section if you are a new developer for Pitt-Google broker.
 You will use our GCP projects; you do not need to create your own.
+	You will need to complete this in conjunction with a Pitt-Google manager so they can give you appropriate permissions.

 1. Create a new Google Cloud Platform (GCP) project.